-During the morning session, participants will have rare access to the interiors of several of the historical buildings in the ghost town of North Bloomfield, including the McKillican Mobley General Store and Knotwell's Drug Store.
-You will also be able to photograph the exteriors of the other buildings and homes in this ghost town.
-Not to mention the incredible landscape surrounding the town.
+During the morning session, each participant will have individual rare access to the interiors of two of the historical buildings in the ghost town of North Bloomfield, the McKillican Mobley General Store and Knotwell's Drug Store.
+You will also be able to photograph the exteriors of the other buildings and homes in this ghost town, not to mention the incredible landscape surrounding the town.

 During the afternoon we will traverse down into the historic Malakoff Diggins hydraulic mining area to follow in the footsteps of Carleton Watkins' famous hydraulic mining photos made here in the 1800s.
 The easy hiking path into the Diggins is only about hundred yards long.
+The Aiellos have carried view cameras and heavy tripods down the trail on many occasions.
+However, the path can be a little steep, rocky, and uneven in places depending on erosion over the past winter.
 Good shoes are recommended.
 For those that do not wish go into the Diggins, several vista points along the park road will be pointed out.

 The California State Parks have lost a lot of funding over the years.
 So, part of your tuition will go to supporting the on-going maintenance and support of this hidden gem of California history, as well as Viewpoint!
 For those not familiar with Malakoff Diggins, it is located about an hour north east of Grass Valley / Nevada City.

-For those staying in or around Nevada City / Grass Valley a pre-workshop get-together is being considered for Friday evening, October 5.
+For those staying in or around Nevada City / Grass Valley a pre-workshop get-together will be held on Friday evening, June 1.

 Your Instructors: Jo Ann & George Aiello